VBPYCE-110 - Thermostat Vevor - Free user manual and instructions

 Work procedure

-Work shall be undertaken under a controlled procedure so as to minimize the risk of a flan or vapour being present while the work is being performed.
+Work shall be undertaken under a controlled procedure so as to minimize the risk of a flame or vapour being present while the work is being performed.

 General work area

-All maintenance staff and others working in the local area shall be instructed on the nature being carried out.
+All maintenance staff and others working in the local area shall be instructed on the nature of the work being carried out.
 Work in confined spaces shall be avoided.

 Checking for presence of refrigerant

-The area shall be checked with an appropriate refrigerant detector prior to and during work, the technician is aware of potentially flammable atmospheres.
-Ensure that the leak detection equipment being used is suitable for use with flammable refrigerants, i.e. non-sparking, adequate sealed or intrinsically safe.
+The area shall be checked with an appropriate refrigerant detector prior to and during work, and the technician shall be aware of potentially flammable atmospheres.
+Ensure that the leak detection equipment being used is suitable for use with flammable refrigerants, i.e., non-sparking, adequately sealed, or intrinsically safe.

 Presence of fire extinguisher